Christmas holidays across Bel Paese? Here are the most beautiful Christmas villages in Italy to visit during the most magical holidays of the year!

 The historic centre of Fiumalbo has a characteristic medieval style with cobbled streets, stone houses and roofs still partly in slate: its centrepiece is the 13th-century church of San Bartolomeo.
 A typical local product is the Croccante: a sweet still made according to the old recipe and available in all the pastry shops in the centre.

-A much-awaited Christmas event is the Living Crib, held on the night of 24 December (and repeated on 8 January): a spectacular and evocative representation of the Nativity and ancient trades along the town's streets.
+A much-awaited Christmas event in the village is the Living Crib,: a spectacular and evocative representation of the Nativity and ancient trades along the town's streets.
 It is a unique and exciting representation that, for over 25 years, every two years, has transformed Fiumalbo into a Bethlehem of the Apennines.

 7. Longiano (Forlì-Cesena, Emilia Romagna)